AADavin/ALEtutorial/README.md

 ### What is the meaning of the different columns

-"# of -  Code of the branch according to the Species Tree
+Branch -  Code of the branch according to the Species Tree

-Branch - Whether the branch is a terminal branch or an inner branch
+BranchType - Whether the branch is a terminal branch or an inner branch

 Duplications - Average number of Duplications events in the branch